kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 1. The default cluster template should be named `cluster-template.yaml`.
 2. Additional cluster template should be named `cluster-template-{flavor}.yaml`. e.g `cluster-template-prod.yaml`

-`{flavor}` is the name the user can pass to the `clusterctl config cluster --flavor` flag to identify the specific template to use.
+`{flavor}` is the name the user can pass to the `clusterctl generate cluster --flavor` flag to identify the specific template to use.

 Each provider SHOULD create user facing documentation with the list of available cluster templates.